Vishal1128/Simulator_like_Venus/Phase-1/readme.txt

 	   -For ex.(add x1 x2 x3    must be written      add x1,x2,x3)
 	   -After ending of instruction no tap or space must be given -For ex.("add x1,x2,x3"-correct     "add x1,x2,x3     "-incorrect)
 	d.
-We have not covered all (except the 4 error mentioned in the google classroom comments) Syntax error cases.
+I have not covered all (except the 4 error mentioned in the google classroom comments) Syntax error cases.
 So we assume a syntatically & semantically correct input file.
 	e.
 Only the instructions provided in "reference sheet manual of risc-v", are supported.
 	f. for lw command  ---   lw register,label like commands are not supportive.